linhbngo/linhbngo/docs/csc-469/index.md

 **Grading Appeals**

 Mistakes occasionally happen during the grading process.
 If you think a mistake has been made regarding your grades, you should send me an email with detailed justification within one week of the date the grades are available.
-No changes on grades will be made after one week from the date the grades are posted.
+No changes on grades will be made after twenty days from the date the grades are posted.

 ### Class Policy